telmanhaji/holbertonschool-cyber_security/network_security/0x06_nmap_advanced_port_scans/README.md

-This is `README.md` for your GitHub repository.
-It synthesizes the advanced scanning techniques of Nmap with the strict scripting constraints required for the project.
+This is `README.md` for repo about  advanced scanning techniques of Nmap with the strict scripting constraints required for the project.

 ***